-- Delivering emergency funding quickly to support veterans who are particularly vulnerable.
+- delivering emergency funding quickly to support veterans who are particularly vulnerable

-- Launching a package of programmes to support the Armed Forces community with funding from the Covenant Fund and from HM Treasury.
+- launching a package of programmes to support the Armed Forces community with funding from the Covenant Fund and from HM Treasury.
 Special attention on those who have faced hardships as a result of the pandemic; on projects to help isolated people reconnect with wider communities; projects that support improved mental health and encouraging stronger links between Armed Forces charities.

 Support to current grant holders

-Some of our grant holders have already worked with us to make changes to their grants, enabling the excellent support they give to veterans to be delivered in a different way.
+Some of our grant holders have already worked with us to make changes to their funded projects, enabling the excellent support they give to the Armed Forces community to be delivered in a different way.

-The Trust was delighted to announce the launch of an emergency programme in April 2020, funded by HM Treasury from the new £10M Veterans Fund announced in the March Budget – working with the Association of Veterans’ Drop in Centres (ASDIC), Cobseo (the Confederation of Service Charities) and Age UK – to support veterans who are vulnerable.
-By working in this way, we will be able to make grants more quickly and get funding swiftly to communities where it can provide assistance.
+The Trust was delighted to announce the launch of an emergency programme, Veterans’ Should Not be Forgotten, in April 2020, funded by HM Treasury from the new £10M Veterans Fund announced in the March Budget.
+We worked with the Association of Veterans’ Drop-in Centres (ASDIC), Cobseo (the Confederation of Service Charities) and Age UK – to support vulnerable veterans who were unable to access services or who had limited social contact during the period of self isolation and restrictions relating to the pandemic.

-Targeting social isolation and supporting veterans and Armed Forces Families to reconnect with their communities.
+Targeting social isolation and supporting veterans and Armed Forces families to reconnect with their communities.